Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

 \subsubsection{Evaluation}

-\textbf{Metrics.} We employ five evaluation metrics for comprehensive comparisons, including PSNR, SSIM, SR-SIM \cite{zhang2012sr}, HDR-VDP3 \cite{mantiuk2011hdr} and $\Delta E_{ITP}$ \cite{ITP}.
-PSNR reflects the fidelity between SDRTV-to-HDRTV results and ground truth HDRTV images.
-SSIM and SR-SIM are used to measure image similarity.
-Although SR-SIM is designed to evaluate SDR images, \cite{athar2019perceptual} shows that SR-SIM also performs well for evaluating images in HDR standards.
-We additionally introduce $\Delta E_{ITP}$ to measure the color differences, as it is specifically designed for HDRTV content.
-HDR-VDP3 is an improved version of HDR-VDP2 that supports the Rec.2020 color gamut.
-For HDR-VDP3, results are compared by setting the ``side-by-side'' task, ``rgb-bt.2020'' color encoding, 50 pixels per degree, and ``led-lcd-wcg'' for the ``rgb-display'' option.
+We utilize five metrics for comprehensive evaluation: PSNR, SSIM, SR-SIM \cite{zhang2012sr}, HDR-VDP3 \cite{mantiuk2011hdr}, and $\Delta E_{ITP}$ \cite{ITP}.
+PSNR assesses SDRTV-to-HDRTV fidelity against ground truth HDRTV images.
+SSIM and SR-SIM are adopted to evaluate image structural similarity; SR-SIM, although designed for SDR images, is effective for HDR standards as shown in \cite{athar2019perceptual}. $\Delta E_{ITP}$ measures color differences, tailored for HDRTV content.
+HDR-VDP3 is an improved version of HDR-VDP2, which supports the Rec.2020 color gamut.
+For HDR-VDP3, evaluations are performed by setting the side-by-side'' task, rgb-bt.2020'' color encoding, 50 pixels per degree, and led-lcd-wcg'' for the rgb-display'' option.

-\textbf{Visualization.} We display HDRTV images in 16-bit ``PNG'' format without any additional processing.
-Since gamma EOTF is used to decode HDRTV images on SDR screens, they may appear relatively darker than that on HDR screens.
-However, visual differences can still be easily observed using our method.
-Previous work \cite{kim2019deep, kim2020jsi} visualize HDRTV images using software (MPC-HC player).
-However, this comparison may be unfair, because video players often introduce additional and unknown enhancement, especially for highlight regions of HDRTV content, resulting in similar visual results between the output and the ground truth.
-Another approach is to use error maps to show the intensity difference between the generated result and the corresponding ground truth.
-However, this method does not accurately reflect visual differences as perceived by humans.
-In contrast, our visualization method preserves details in highlight areas and presents visual differences that closely resemble human perception, as shown in Figure \ref{visual_justify}.
+HDRTV images are displayed in 16-bit PNG format without additional processing.
+Due to gamma EOTF decoding on SDR screens, they may appear darker than on HDR screens, yet visual differences remain discernible.
+Previous work \cite{kim2019deep, kim2020jsi} visualize HDRTV images using video players (i.e., MPC-HC player).
+However, this comparison may be unfair, because the software introduces unknown enhancement, particularly in highlight regions, leading to similar visual outcomes.
+Another approach is to use error maps to show the intensity difference between the generated result and the corresponding ground truth, while it may fail to reflect visual differences accurately.
+In contrast, our method preserves highlight details and aligns closely with human perception, as demonstrated in Figure \ref{visual_justify}.